 Mythical project "California China Town" in Rancho Cucamonga

-Strangely enough, when I contacted the City of Indio Planning Commission about Victoria Center, I was informed by assistant planner Laila Namvar that development of Victoria Center had been approved on January 14, 2015, but no development has started yet, two years later.
+Strangely enough, when I contacted the City of Indio Planning Commission about Victoria Center, I was informed by assistant planner Laila Namvar that development of Victoria Center had been approved on January 14, 2015, but no development had started yet, two years later.

-I did a search on Baidu, China’s leading search engine, and found that CIIF had a separate web site, www.ciif-eb5.com, which advertised several real estate projects not mentioned on their U.S. web site.
+I did a search on Baidu, China’s leading search engine, and found that CIIF had a separate Chinese web site, www.ciif-eb5.com, which advertised several real estate projects not mentioned on their U.S. web site.
 These were projects in Ontario, Riverside, and Rancho Cucamonga, California.
 Calling the respective planning departments for these cities I found that these were all fake projects for which development plans had not been submitted.
 The Chinese web site even boasted that CIIF is the most successful EB-5 regional center in America.

 Yesterday, the CIIF office in San Gabriel was raided, in addition to homes owned by Tat and Victoria Chan, by the FBI for information pertaining to fraud and violation of immigration laws.
-No criminal or civil charges have been filed yet.

-I see an interesting pattern among fraudsters in this industry.
+I also see an interesting pattern among fraudsters in this industry.
 They go out of their way to get photographed with prominent politicians.
 Anjoo Sethi of the Chicago Convention Center scandal aggressively pursued photo opportunities with the governor and senator from Illinois to provide the illusion of legitimacy for his fake project.
 Here is Victoria Chan posing with Hillary Clinton in a photo on a big screen outside the CIIF office:

 The man in the photo is believed to be a brother of Victoria Chan.
-The big screen presents a slide show of poses with other public figures, such as former L.A. mayor Antonio Villaraigossa, and the front window is covered with letters of commendation from various local and state legislators for their contributions to local commerce or to the local community, but there is no record that CIIF actually did anything for the community or for commerce.
+The big screen presents a slide show of poses with other public figures, such as former L.A. mayor and gubernatorial candidate Antonio Villaraigossa, and the front window is covered with letters of commendation from various local and state legislators for CIIF's contributions to local commerce or to the local community, but there is no record that CIIF actually did anything for the community or for commerce.
 They did make campaign donations, however.